Manmadhudu 2: Critical reception

 The Indian Express gave 3 out of 5 stars stating "Rahul Ravindran has not set this story in a perfect world.
 The hero’s family is regressive in its thinking even as all of them seem lovely.
 The hero is a womanizer.
 Sam also seems to enjoy trips to strip clubs and so on.
 And yet, the film is not crass.
 It is an imperfect world and we should accept something good even if we find it in the most unlikely places".
-The New Indian Express gave 3.5 out of 5 stars stating "Save for a few comic sequences provided by Vennela Kishore, Manmadhudu 2 is a bumpy ride that struggles to take off at the right time.
+The New Indian Express gave 2.5 out of 5 stars stating "Save for a few comic sequences provided by Vennela Kishore, Manmadhudu 2 is a bumpy ride that struggles to take off at the right time.
 The convoluted plot devoid of the emotional arc makes it a dreary affair".
-The News Minute gave 2 out of 5 stars stating "The film has its moments but holds itself back too much and Nagarjuna's character, especially, needs more work".
+The News Minute stated "The film has its moments but holds itself back too much and Nagarjuna's character, especially, needs more work".

 Sangeetha Devi Dundoo of The Hindu wrote "Manmadhudu 2 doesn’t live up to that promise and here’s hoping that with the next one, Rahul will be back in form".
-Hindustan Times gave 3.5 out of 5 stars stating "Despite decent performances by the film’s lead cast, Nagarjuna and Rakul Preet Singh, the film’s writing is a huge let down.
+Hindustan Times gave 1.5 out of 5 stars stating "Despite decent performances by the film’s lead cast, Nagarjuna and Rakul Preet Singh, the film’s writing is a huge let down.
 Except for a couple of funny one-liners, the film is a disgrace and shouldn’t belong to the world of Manmadhudu".
-Deccan Chronicle gave 3.5 out of 5 stars stating "Manmadhudu 2 is a big blunder from Nagarjuna, who bought the remake rights of the French film.
+Deccan Chronicle stating "Manmadhudu 2 is a big blunder from Nagarjuna, who bought the remake rights of the French film.
 He spoke very highly about this film but it does not come to pass.
 The film’s leading lights stressed many times that the film is for a family audience, it is anything but that".